LucaBallan/PythonTradingPlatform/README.md

 Features
 ---

-- can list positions, accounts, orders.
+- can list positions, accounts, orders
-- can place and cancel orders.
+- can place and cancel orders
 - allows for the creation of background jobs collecting information about equities and making investment decision (these are not tested features)

 ![Alt text](commands.png?raw=true "Title")